-"The X-ray doesn't lie.
-When the spine changes structurally, the body's ability to function changes with it — because the nerve system is what runs everything." — Dr. Romar Rochet
+"The X-ray does not have an agenda.
+When the structure changes, the body's ability to express function changes with it, because the nerve system is what runs everything." — Dr. Romar Rochet

 What the analysis found